I am an introvert.

 I don’t know if I will ever stop asking myself these questions.

-I feel like the push and pull of expectations of fame is part and parcel of being in the public eye.
+I feel like the push and pull of expectations of fame are part and parcel of being in the public eye.

 Writing does not have the comfort of Hollywood accounting.
 Whether we push units or not is a tangible, data-driven aspect of the writer’s life.
 There are countless discussions in real life, and on the Internet about how such data affects the writer.
 Our publishers anticipate what sells, and the onus is on the writer to do some work beyond writing the book.